elicia4/linux_notes/basics/updating.md

     sudo apt dist-upgrade

-After installing all the updates (especially if you updated the kernel or some other fundumental software), it's recommended that you reboot:
+After installing all the updates (especially if you updated the kernel or some other fundamental software), it's recommended that you reboot:

     sudo reboot